6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 2. Location, location, location

 1. Sunset at Shady Brook Farm 2.
-One of my favorite buildings in town adjacent to Krysset
+One of my favorite buildings in town near the canal access point on East Afton Ave.

-It’s also just miles from cornfields, state parks with 1000s of acres, rolling Bucks County hills, and dozens of small colonial-era towns filled with beautiful stone buildings, unique shops, and mouth-watering restaurants.
+In addition to great culture all less than 45 mins away in Doylestown, Princeton or Philadelphia, Yardley is also just a few short miles from cornfields, state parks with hundreds of acres, rolling Bucks County hills, and dozens of small colonial-era towns filled with beautiful stone buildings, unique shops, and mouth-watering restaurants.

 It technically qualifies as Philly Burbs but access to SO MUCH goodness in such a short distance is not common.

-Before Tom and I moved to Yardley, we spent an entire week nearby at an Air BnB to try the commute from Trenton Transit Center (which is 12 minutes from Yardley Borough and easy to access) to NYC.
+In 2020, before Tom and I moved to Yardley, we spent an entire week nearby at an Air BnB nearby to try the commute from Trenton Transit Center to NYC.

 “Commuting to New York City from Pennsylvania?
 Are you nuts?”
 Yeah, we totally got that a few times.